plerpsandplerps/AnnouncerBot/README.md

-#OUT OF DATE USE THE /HELP COMMAND IF NEEDED!

 # AnnouncerBot
 Announcer Bot for a rpg minigame!

 Everybody starts with 10,000 hp and 10 Seed Coins (SC) (+ any previous bounties earned) in the Crossroads location!

-## Poison
+## Ligma
-- A 7 day poison timer starts and the poison damage is set to 650 when the bot launches.
-- Whenever the poison timer ends, the poison damage increases by 100 and every player is damaged by the poison.
+When the game begins a 7-day timer starts and a random location is chosen.
+When the timer ends, a ligma outbreak occurs at the location.
+The ligma damage at the random location increases by 250.
+Then each location does damage to each player inside equal to its own ligma damage.

-- Then the poison timer restarts with 10% less time.
+Finally, a new location is chosen at random and the timer is restarted with 10% less time.

 ## Rage
-- Whenever you take an action, you heal equal to your rage*420.
+Whenever you take an action, you heal equal to your rage*420.
 Then you lose one rage.

 ## Actions
-- Actions are what players do!
-- To get started take the /join action!
-- Most actions place players on a cooldown (such as 24h).
-The player can't take any actions that would place them on cooldown until they are off cooldown.
-- When you attempt to perform an action and you are on cooldown, you will instead queue that action.
-The bot will make you perform that action after you are off cooldown.
-- The core actions are listed below:
-### Join
-  - /Join
-    - Join the game!
-### Light Attack
-  - /lightattack
-    - 24h.1rage. attack a player in your area for 950.
-### Normal Attack
-  - /normalattack
-    - 48h.3rage. attack a player in your area for 2300.
-### Heavy Attack
-  - /heavyattack
-    - 72h.6rage. attack a player in your area for 3650.
-### Interrupt
-  - /interrupt
-    - 24h. hit a player in your area for 4200 if they are resting or evading.
-### Evade
-  - /evade
-    - 24h. receive no damage from light normal or heavy attacks.
-### Rest
-  - /rest
-    - 24h. heal half your missing health rounded up unless you rested last action.
-### Area Action
-  - see below for commands
-    - 24h. see the area actions listed alongside the locations below.
-### Use Item
-  - see below for commands
-    - Varies-h. see the items listed below.

-## Locations
-- Every location has a location specific action
-- You can travel from any location to the Crossroads (/traveltocrossroads)
-- You can only travel to locations other than the Crossroads, from the Crossroads (/travelto)

-### Crossroads
-- /exchange
-  - 24h. give a player in your area a ready item from your inventory.

-### Dungeon
-  - /loot
-    - 24h. score 1d4. on 4+ gain two items at random. lowest score: lose 1/4 of your current health.

-### Farmland
-  - /farm
-    - 24h. score 1d4. gain your score seed coins.

-### Keep
-  - /aid
-    - 24h. heal chosen player 1/4 of their missing health.

-### Lich's Castle
-  - /battlelich
-    - 24h. score 1d4. high score: gain Lich's Item. low score: lose 1/4 current health.

-### Shop
-  - /trade
-    - 24h. exchange seed coins for a shop item.

-### Tavern
-  - /drinkingchallenge
-    - 24h. score 1d4. high score: equip a drinking challenge medal. low score: loses 1/4 current health otherwise: heal 1/4 missing health.

-## Items
-- Items fall into two broad categories:
-  - Ready items
-    - Items you can use for benefits that can be instantaneous, duration, or permanent in nature.
-    - When you use a Ready Item it moves to your Equipped Items.
-  - Equipped items
-    - Items you have equipped in the past that may or may not be providing you a benefit.
-- The list of items is below.

-### Adventuring Gear
-  - /adventuringgear
-    - 48h. increase your loot score by 1 for the rest of the game.

-### Aim Training
-  - /aimtrain
-    - 72h. reduce heavy attacks to 24h cooldown. doesn't stack.

-### Crooked Abacus
-  - /crookedabacus
-    - 48h. whenever you exchange or trade, gain a seed coin for the rest of the game.

-### Goodie Bag
-  - /goodiebag
-    - 24h. add a random ready item to your inventory.

-### Tractor
-  - /tractor
-    - 48h. whenever you farm, gain an additional seed coin for the rest of the game.

-### Drinking Medal
-  - /drinkingmedal
-    - 48h. increase the damage of your light attack by 420 for the rest of the game.

-### Lich's Item
-  - /lichitem
-    - 48h.
-The next time you would die, set your HP to 4200 instead.
+Actions are what you do!
+Most actions cost mana.
+You generate one mana every 16 hours and can hold up to three mana at a time.
+Players can't take actions that would make their mana negative.
+When you attempt to perform an action but don't have enough mana, you instead queue the action.
+You perform that action when you have enough mana.

+### Light Attack `/lightattack`
+Spend 1 mana to gain a Rage and attack an opponent in your area for 800 to 1100 damage.
+### Heavy Attack `/heavyattack`
+Spend 3 mana to gain 6 Rage and attack an opponent in your area for 3500 to 3800 damage.
+### Interrupt `/interrupt`
+Spend 1 mana to attack an opponent in your area for 4200 damage if they are resting or evading.
+They stop resting/evading.
+The target loses all queued actions, regardless of whether they were resting/evading or not.
+### Evade `/evade`
+Spend 1 mana to receive no damage from light or heavy attacks while you are evading.
+You are evading for the next 24 hours.
+You can still take actions while evading, but you are susceptible to interrupt damage.
+### Rest `/rest`
+Gain a mana and heal half your missing health rounded up.
+You are resting for the next 24 hours and cannot rest while you are resting.
+You can still take actions while resting, but you are susceptible to interrupt damage.
+### Recruit `/recruit`
+Choose a player.
+If you choose yourself and you belong to a team, you may leave your current team by spending a mana.
+If you choose yourself and you don't belong to a team, you may create and join your own team by spending a mana.
+If you choose another player, they may join your team by spending a mana.

+*Players with the same team as you are not opponents and therefore cannot be targeted by attacks or interrupts.*
+### Gamble `/gamble`
+Wager your health or SC on a 50/50 chance.
+If you lose the 50/50, you lose that much SC/HP.
+If you win the 50/50, you gain that much SC/HP!

+*This does not cost mana.*

+### Status `/status`
+Use /status to find out more information about your current status.

+*Checking your status does not cost mana!*

+## Locations `/travel`
+You can travel from any location to the Crossroads using /travel and you can travel from the Crossroads to any location using /travel

+Locations each have their own unique location action!
+Location actions cost 1 mana, but have a variety of effects.

+### Crossroads `/exchange`
+Spend 1 mana to give a player in your area a ready item from your inventory.

+### Dungeon `/loot`
+Spend 1 mana to roll 1d4.
+If you roll the highest roll, gain a random item.
+If you roll the lowest roll, lose 1/4 of your current health.
+Scores expire after 16 hours.

+### Farmland `/farm`
+Spend 1 mana to roll 1d4.
+Gain the result of that roll in SCs.

+### Keep `/aid`
+Spend 1 mana to heal the chosen player for 1/4 of their missing health.

+### Lich's Castle `/battlelich`
+Spend 1 mana to roll 1d4.
+If you get the high roll, gain the lich's item.
+If you roll the low roll, lose 1/4 of your current health.
+Scores expire after 16 hours.

+### Shop `/trade`
+Spend 1 mana to exchange seed coins for a shop item.

+### Tavern `/drink`
+Spend 1 mana to roll 1d4.
+If you get the high roll, gain a drinking medal in your equipped inventory.
+If you roll the low roll, lose 1/4 of your current health.
+If you don't roll the low roll, heal for 1/4 of your missing health.
+Scores expire after 16 hours.

+## Items `/use`
+Items are either in your:
+**Ready Inventory**
+Items you can use with /use to equip or consume.

+**Equipped Inventory**
+Items you have equipped in the past that are giving you a passive effect.

+### Adventuring Gear (5 SC)
+Spend 2 mana to equip this item.
+Increase your /loot rolls by 1 for each equipped Adventuring Gear.

+### AWP (8 SC)
+Spend 3 mana to equip this item.
+While you have an AWP equipped reduce the heavy attack mana cost to two.
+Doesn't stack.

+### Crooked Abacus (5 SC)
+Spend 2 mana to equip this item.
+When you /trade or /exchange gain a SC for each Crooked Abacus you have equipped.

+### Goodie Bag (8 SC)
+Spend 1 mana to consume this item and add a random item to your ready inventory.

+### Tractor (5 SC)
+Spend 2 mana to equip this item.
+When you farm gain a SC for each Tractor you have equipped.

+### Drinking Medal (6 SC)
+Spend 2 mana to equip this item.
+When you light attack increase the attack damage by 420 for each Drinking Medal you have equipped.

+### Lich's Item (15 SC)
+Spend 2 mana to equip this item.
+The next time you would die, prevent that death and lose an equipped Lich Item instead.
+This prevention sets your HP to 4200.

 ### Critter?
-I Hardly Know Her
+I Hardly Know Her (6 SC)
-  - /lichitem
-    - 48h. increase your crit rolls by 1 for the rest of the game.
+Spend 2 mana to equip this item.
+When you roll for crit add one to your roll for each Critter?
+I hardly Know her you have equipped.

+*(Crit rolls are made on a 1d10, rolls >=10 deal 50% extra damage)*

-### Beer-bandolier
+### Beer-bandolier (3 SC)
-  - /beerbando
-    - 24h. you gain three rage.
+Spend 1 mana to consume this item and gain three rage.

+### Local Ligma Outbreak (5 SC)
+Spend 2 mana to consume this item and deal the current ligma damage at this location to everyone in your area (including yourself).